jeaye/blog.jeaye.com/_drafts/clojure-keywords.md

 (d/transact conn {:tx-data order-schema})
 ```

+#### Recommendation
-**Recommendation:** Avoid these in most situations, but use them where
+Avoid these in most situations, but use them where
 idiomatic.
 Given that you may want specs for these keywords anyway, I would
 recommend replacing `:db/id` with `::db/id` and building a `my-app.db` namespace
 with the correct specs; use your own good judgement.